APPLE BUTTER BBQ RIBS!

-So today I thought I’d share my Apple Butter BBQ Ribs recipe.
+So today I thought I’d share one of my favorite recipes….my Apple Butter BBQ Ribs recipe.
 First, of course, you’ll need to buy a rack of ribs from your grocery store.
 I opted to get pork loin ribs, because they were cheaper.

 The first thing is to remove the membrane from the back of the ribs (optional).
 Some people do it, others don’t.
 I prefer to remove the membrane which is located on the bone side of the ribs.
 The thick latex-like membrane is part of the pulmonary pleura, a layer that encloses the lung cavity in both hogs and humans.
 Contrary to myth, it is highly porous and smoke can easily pass through it.
 Ditto for rubs.